 - Completed and signed Application for Admission, including:

 - Religious Autobiography and additional essays

 - Application fee:

-- Early application deadline (November 1) : The application fee will be waived if you submit the application and all other required documents by November 1.
+- Early application deadline (November 1) : The application fee will be waived if you submit the application by November 1.

 - Official transcripts of all postsecondary schools attended, showing a bachelor's degree earned from an accredited institution.
 An undergraduate grade point average of 3.0 or higher is considered competitive.

 - All applicants with a bachelor’s or a master’s degree* in psychology or a closely related field with a cumulative GPA of at least 3.0 (on a 4.0 scale) are welcome to apply to the PhD Program with no additional prerequisite coursework needed.
 Applicants with a bachelor’s or a master’s degree* in an unrelated field must achieve a passing grade in five basic psychology courses (including Statistics)** prior to enrolling in the PhD program.

 - Please note: If you do not have prerequisite course work completed or your course work is in progress, please contact the Admissions Office at email@example.com for further details.

 - Four references: one pastoral and three academic.
 Academic letters should come from writers who know you well in a professional or educational context.
 Ideally, a referee is someone who has known you for at least a year and with whom you have had substantial contact within the past year.
 Referees that can comment directly on your potential for success as a researcher and psychologist are particularly desirable.

 - Completed and signed Application for Admission, including: